Birds in Chinese mythology: Transportation

 Certain birds in mythology transport deities, immortals, or others.
 One example is the Crane in Chinese mythology.

 Various birds

-Other birds include the Bi Fang bird, a one-legged bird.
+There is classification of birds within their mythology.
+The four classifications are normal, alien/ extraordinary, human- hybrid, and others/ mixed formed birds.
+Normal birds are named by bird's physical characteristics belonged to the birds in a biological sense.
+Alien birds are like common birds but are a different shape with different organs. human- hybrid are just human faces on bird body's, there was a god with a human face and bird body that had two yellow snake hanging ears to wear and feet that trampled trample two yellow snakes. other and mixed birds have no specific descriptions only their locations. in the other birds category its includes the Bi Fang bird, a one-legged bird.
 Bi is also number nineteen of the Twenty-Eight Mansions of traditional Chinese astronomy, the Net (Bi).
 There are supposed to be the Jiān (鶼; jian^{1}): the mythical one-eyed bird with one wing; Jianjian (鶼鶼): a pair of such birds dependent on each other, inseparable, hence representing husband and wife.
 There was a Shang-Yang rainbird.
 The Jiufeng is a nine-headed bird used to scare children.
 The Sù Shuāng (鷫鷞; su^{4}shuang^{3}) sometimes appears as a goose-like bird.
 The Zhen is a poisonous bird.
 There may be a Jiguang (吉光; jíguāng).